-In 2021, we faced continued challenges from the pandemic that affected every facet of our lives—including, notably, our sleep.
+In 2022, we faced many continued challenges, such as the ongoing pandemic, economic uncertainty, and professional burnout.
+These challenges affected every facet of our lives—including, notably, our sleep.

-And as we've reported previously, lack of sleep just causes more anxiety, leading to a vicious cycle where your stress causes you to be unable to sleep, and your inability to sleep causes more stress.
+As we’ve reported previously, lack of sleep causes more anxiety, leading to a vicious cycle where your stress causes you to be unable to sleep, and your inability to sleep causes more stress.

 Here’s how to calm the stress caused by everything happening in the world—and snooze more soundly this year.